HL7/case-reporting/source/pages/triggering.md

       - Are there other issues for this approach?

-2. Regarding model “b” above: Will APIs offer practical opportunities to distribute decision support apps to all EHRs?
+2. Regarding model “2” above: Will APIs offer practical opportunities to distribute decision support apps to all EHRs?

       - In this model, for eCR, should more than the APIs be